Chance to get star-struck by Chilean astronomers at Science Centre event

-SINGAPORE - The study of astronomy and life beyond Earth often takes place in extreme and remote regions, such as the Atacama desert in Chile.
+The study of astronomy and life beyond Earth often takes place in extreme and remote regions, such as the Atacama Desert in Chile.

 What makes this dry and arid desert such an ideal location for astronomical research are the low humidity, the almost non-existent cloud cover, and its distance away from large cities which cause light pollution and radio interference.